ItsAndreww/Rocket_League_Custom_Map_Loader/README.md

 This project is provided for personal and educational use.
 Rocket League is a trademark of Psyonix.
 Made by **ItsAndreww.**
 **Contact Me:** andriy.novo05@gmail.com
+I am not responsible for what may happen to your account; please use it with caution